NethServer/nethsecurity/packages/ns-objects/README.md

 ## User and groups

-A user is a dynamic entity representing all physical and devices belonging to a person like PCs, mobile phones or VPN road warrior accesses.
+A user is a dynamic entity representing all physical and virtual devices belonging to a person like PCs, mobile phones or VPN road warrior accesses.
 A group is a dynamic entity representing a list of users.

 The `user` and `group` object are identified by the section name.